remaster_logo.svg

 Another minor difference is that the endsWhen condition can only include inequalities, since detecting equality in floating point numbers can be problematic.

 Finally, DeterministicTrajectory accepts two numerical attributes, forwardRelativeStepSize and backwardRelativeStepSize.
-These attributes define the size of the steps taken by the forward-time and backward-time numerical integrators, respectively, relative to the total simulation time.
+These attributes define the maximum size of the steps taken by the forward-time and backward-time numerical integrators, respectively, relative to the total simulation time.
 Reducing the size of these values increases the accuracy of the deterministic trajectory calculation and the associated tree simulation, but makes the calculation more computationally demanding.
 The forward-time step size affects the population size trajectory calculation accuracy, while the backward-time step size affects only the subsequent tree simulation accuracy.
-Leaving these values to their default settings is usually okay, but smaller step sizes may be necessary to avoid numerical errors in certain situations.
-(These sometimes manifest in the form of "too many lineages remaining" errors.)
+Leaving these values to their default settings is sometimes okay, but smaller step sizes are often necessary to avoid numerical errors.
+These sometimes manifest in the form of "too many lineages remaining" or "step reaction probability exceeds 1" errors, but may also affect the output in more subtle ways.
 Models where populations are changing very quickly are particularly susceptible to such problems.
+It is thus important to try various values of these tuning parameters to ensure numerical convergence.

 4.2.3.
 Placing conditions on trajectories